Why I Use GoDaddy Web Hosting for Geo Domaining Websites.

-I personally like going with the Ultimate Web Hosting package when it comes shared hosting websites.
+I personally like going with the Ultimate Web Hosting package when it comes to shared hosting websites.

-Either package allows me to test the waters with quickly building out static web pages or websites like KyleSprinklerRepair.com, or websites like RoundRockHouseCleaning.com (an example – nothing spectacular – geo service domain website using WordPress) that use content management systems such as Drupal, Joomla and WordPress.
+Either package allows me to test the waters by quickly building out static web pages or websites like KyleSprinklerRepair.com, or websites like RoundRockHouseCleaning.com (an example – nothing spectacular – geo service domain website using WordPress) that use content management systems such as Drupal, Joomla, and WordPress.

-I personally prefer to use WordPress for my geo service domain websites because it’s quite easy to manage and operate, and there are a plethora of themes to choose from.
+I prefer to use WordPress for my geo service domain websites because it’s quite easy to manage and operate, and there are many themes to choose from.

-I host as many geo service domain websites that I can from one hosting account to save money instead of a hosting account for each domain.
+I host as many geo-service domain websites as I can from one hosting account to save money instead of having a hosting account for each domain.

-In fact, I’ve hosted up to 70 some odd different geo domain websites from one server before in a test phase.
+In fact, I’ve hosted up to 70 odd, different geo domain websites from one server before in a test phase.

-If I’m able to get to page one, then I will typically move that specific website to it’s own hosting package account.
+If I can get to page one, I will typically move that specific website to its own hosting package account.

-Now, if a website that operates WordPress needs a bit more technical resources, then I opt for GoDaddy’s WordPress Hosting, specifically the Developer package.
+Now, if a website that operates WordPress needs more technical resources, I opt for GoDaddy’s WordPress Hosting, specifically the Developer package.

 This package allows for up to 5 WordPress websites and is an easy one-button push install.

-Personally, I try to stay away from VPS because of the technical upkeep, whether I do perform monthly maintenance myself or pay for monthly management add-on service.
+I try to stay away from VPS because of the technical upkeep, whether I perform monthly maintenance myself or pay for monthly management add-on service.

-VPS’ Technical management can be quite expensive to say the least.
-Fully managed VPS services, such InMotion Hosting ‘s included advance VPS management care, remove the technical guessing and headache of you having to worry about whether you’re secure and up to date.
+VPS’ Technical management can be quite expensive, to say the least.
+Fully managed VPS services, such InMotion Hosting‘s included advanced VPS management care, remove the technical guessing and headache of you having to worry about whether you’re secure and up to date.

 This is not to say that VPS is not worth it.
-It has it’s place.
-In my opinion, it’s not worth looking at until you amass 15K or more in monthly web visitors.
+It has its place.
+I think it’s not worth looking at until you amass 15K or more in monthly web visitors.